azuzow/MinecraftSemanticSegmentation/docs/final.md

 <div style="text-align:center"><img src="./images/dataplots/losste.png" width="400"/> </div>

-From these graphs, we can interpret that our model was able to learn at a a quick rate.
+From these graphs, I can interpret that my model was able to learn at a a quick rate.
 Both the training and testing were "spiky" and not smooth, but there was a consistent trend downwards at a curve.
-The training loss is not more accurate and also does not overfit the testing data, so our model is proven to work well.
+The training loss is not more accurate and also does not overfit the testing data, so my model is proven to work well.

 ## References